-You can complain about a bailiff if you think they’ve broken the rules, eg if they:
+You can complain about a bailiff if you think they’ve broken the rules, for example if they:

 - threaten or harass you